ncalvertuk/SPECTCT-stl-ImageOutlining/README.md

 Copyright (c) 2018, NICK CALVERT

-A MATLAB tool for using Stereolitohrapy (.stl) files to generate Regions/Volumes of Interest (ROIs/VOIs) on SPECT/CT images and use these to calculate calibration factors.
+A MATLAB tool for using Stereolithography (.stl) files to generate Regions/Volumes of Interest (ROIs/VOIs) on SPECT/CT images and use these to calculate calibration factors.

 This tool has been written and tested using SPECT/CT files obtained using the GE Discovery 670 SPECT/CT scanner located at the Christie NHS Foundation Trust.
 Images from other scanners may work but are not supported.